 Hormones are also culprits for acne development during pregnancy as well as menopause, too.
 Specifically, we’re looking at testosterone.

 The fact that we think of testosterone as a “male” hormone, women generate it too, just in lower levels than men.
-Testosterone is seen as a culprit in acne development because it triggers your sebaceous glands to develop or produce more sebum or oil.
+Testosterone is seen as a culprit in zit development because it triggers your sebaceous glands to develop.
+Hence resulting in the production of more sebum or oil.

 Stress, through increased output of hormones from the adrenal (stress) glands.

-Acne-prone skin is the result of a combination of factors that lead to blocked pores, some of which are influenced by hormones—cortisol and androgens, for example—that are secreted by the endocrine system in response to stress.
+Acne-prone skin is the result of a combination of factors that lead to blocked pores.
+Some of which are influenced by hormones cortisol and androgens.

-These hormones increase the manufacture of sebum, a defensive, oily substance naturally produced by glands near skin hair follicles inside of the pilosebaceous unit as part of the skin’s immune system.
-With high levels of Propionibacterium acnes, a microorganism living in human skin that feeds of oil or sebum puts stress on the pilosebaceous duct and catalyzes an immune system response.
+These hormones increase the manufacture of sebum, a defensive, oily substance naturally produced by glands.
+With high levels of Propionibacterium acnes, sebum puts stress on the pilosebaceous duct and catalyzes an immune system response.

-White blood cells drawn to this microorganism or bacterium secrete an impetus or enzyme that may harm the wall of the hair follicle, discharging its contents into the hair shaft, leading to an inflammatory reaction.
+White blood cells drawn to this micro-organism or bacterium secrete an enzyme that may harm the wall of the hair follicle.
+The enzyme discharges its contents into the hair shaft, leading to an inflammatory reaction.

 These factors independently and together contribute to the environs that give rise to and perpetuates acne.